siobyrne/young-dressage-horse-program-analysis/README.md

 #### CDI Level Competitive Outcomes
-Of the horses that made it to FEI (*n*=376), how many competed at the CDI (Concours de Dressage International)?
-A CDI is an international competition sanctioned by the governing body for equestrian sports, the FEI (Fédération Equestre Internationale).
+Of the horses that made it to FEI (*n*=386), how many competed at the CDI level ((Figure 4)?
+A CDI (Concours de Dressage International) is an international competition sanctioned by the governing body for equestrian sports, the FEI (Fédération Equestre Internationale).
 I only considered competing at a CDI in the senior divisions (Prix St. Georges, I-1, I-2, Grand Prix) to count as competing at the CDI level.

-The majority of horses, 53.7% (202/376), never competed in a CDI.
+The majority of horses, 54.1% (209/386), never competed in a CDI.
 Most horses, even if they make it to FEI, would not necessarily be competitive on the CDI level.
 CDI competitions are also much more expensive and complicated to enter and compete in (higher entry fees, horses must have an FEI passport).
 Finally, there are simply not that many CDI competitions in the USA, and the ones there are tend to be concentrated in certain areas, requiring long travel times for people in many parts of the country.

-46.3% (174/367) participated in at least one CDI at any senior level other than a Young Horse division (Figure 4).
+45.9% (177/386) participated in at least one CDI at any senior level other than a Young Horse division.

 ![CDI vs Non-CDI Horses](images/cdi-competitors.png)

 *Figure 4: CDI vs Non-CDI Competitors*

 #### Top Ten vs Lower Placing Horses
-Are horses placing in the top ten versus lower placing horses (11 and under) more likely to make it to FEI?
-To answer this question, I looked at the overall placings and highest level competed of the horses that made it to the FEI levels (*n*=376).
+Are horses placing in the top ten versus lower placing horses (11 and under) more likely to make it to FEI (Figure 5)?
+To answer this question, I looked at the overall placings of the horses that made it to the FEI levels (*n*=386).
 Because some horses competed at the championships multiple years and placed in the top ten one year but not another, I considered a horse to be in the top ten group if it made top ten at least once.

-The data shows a strong correlation between placing and FEI achievement: 76.9% (289/376) of horses that made it to the FEI levels placed in the top ten of their division at the championships, versus 23.1% (87/376) in the 11 and under placing group (Figure 5).
+The data shows a strong correlation between placing and FEI achievement: 76.7% (296/386) of horses that made it to the FEI levels placed in the top ten of their division at the championships, versus 23.3% (90/386) in the 11 and under placing group.
+There could be several explanations for this.
+For one, horses placing in the top ten could simply be better quality horses.
+They may also be ridden by more experienced riders that are better able to train them up the levels.

 ![Percentage of FEI Horses in Top Ten vs 11 and Under](images/top-ten-vs-bottom-ten.png)